cjmorale/RSA/README.md

 - length_q: length of second prime
 - length_q: length of encryption exponenet

-We recommend using primes larger then 100 digits.
+We recommend using primes larger than 100 digits.

 #### Example
 If we sent this JSON object